iamkahvi/iamkahvi.github.io/_posts/2018-11-22-shortcuts.md

 Disclaimer: I am *not* expert in this subject, but I’ve done my best to avoid misinformation throughout this post.
 If I’ve gotten anything wrong, send me an email.

 Recently, I’ve gotten better at interacting with my computer.
-It’s a mid-2014 MacBook Pro.
-8GB of RAM, 128GB of storage; pretty standard.
+It’s a mid-2014 MacBook Pro with 8GB of RAM, 128GB of storage; pretty standard.
 Despite these outdated stats, I don’t want a new computer.
-My relationship with my laptop has evolved.
+My relationship with my laptop has changed.
 Even though it’s 5 years old, these days it feels like I’m interacting with a new machine.
 More accurately, I have a *new way* of interacting with my machine.

 Basically, this post is all about inputs.

 Usually to make your computer do things, you interact with it through a controller.
-Most often, those controllers are a mouse/trackpad and a keyboard.
+Those controllers are usually a mouse/trackpad and a keyboard.
-The majority of my life, the mouse was the way I interacted with a computer.
+For the majority of my life, the mouse was the way I interacted with a computer.
 This means what you think it does.
-Clicking, dragging, selecting, highlighting; everything was done using my hand to move my mouse across the screen.
-The keyboard was used for typing, turning up the brightness and volume and maybe pausing Youtube videos.
+Clicking, dragging, selecting, highlighting; everything was done using my hand to move the mouse across the screen.
+The keyboard was used for typing, turning up the brightness and maybe pausing Youtube videos.
 This method of interaction is fine.
 It’s cool.
 It’s what most people do.

 It isn’t fast though.